Rohit-Rawat24/Project1/README.md

 - Determine relative popularity of page access methods.

 # Usage
--The HQL commands can be used on similar large datasets, specifically those found in Wikipedia dumps - https://dumps.wikimedia.org/
+- The HQL commands can be used on similar large datasets, specifically those found in Wikipedia dumps - https://dumps.wikimedia.org/
--This script was designed to answer all sorts of questions pertaining to big data.
+- This script was designed to answer all sorts of questions pertaining to big data.